ajlive/php-http-service/README.md

 This is an experiment where I take some of Mat Ryer's Go code and translate it into PHP to judge whether the insights that inspired Go's (and its standard library's) design are at all generalizeable.

 I chose PHP because I'm intimately familiar with it and it's a terrible language.
 In particular, it has a bafflingly poor type system and (partially as a result of its poor type system) every one of its builtins not only does _all the things_ it does them in surprising ways.
-What should be simple functions like `array_map` are instead are loaded footguns.
+Everywhere you turn, you find that what should be a simple family of functions (`array_map`, `array_filter`, and `array_reduce` for example) is instead a bunch of loaded footguns.

-My hypothesis is that by writing PHP like Go, though not just naively translating Go idioms, borrowing patterns from its standard library, and ignoring all of PHP's language features and builtins, you'll end up with better PHP than if you wrote PHP like PHP.
+My hypothesis is that by writing PHP somewhat like Go (and not just naively translating Go idioms), borrowing patterns from Go's standard library, and ignoring as many of PHP's language features and builtins as you can, you'll end up with better PHP than if you wrote PHP like PHP.
 I'd also wager Go-like PHP will perform at least as well as PHP-ic PHP, if not better.

 Before reading this, see <https://github.com/AndrewLivingston/mr-http-service>, which provides companion code connected to timecodes in a video recording of a GopherCon talk Mat Ryer gave on writing HTTP services.